Final Project

 Here is an example of a project to give you better context.
 This is not an entire project proposal but is more so to give you a better understanding of what your project may entail

-• Goal: I am interested in creating a controller for adaptive cruise control that will keep a car exactly 5 feet away from a moving wall.
+Goal: I am interested in creating a controller for adaptive cruise control that will keep a car exactly 10 inches away from a moving wall.
 This will be a 1 DOF problem.

-• Controller Selection and Specifications: I decide to try to design a PID controller to achieve this goal.
-I will need to ensure that the controller design specifications needed to achieve the goal I want will allow me to implement a PID controller.
+Controller Selection and Specifications: I decide to try to design a PD controller to achieve this goal.
+I will need to ensure that the controller design specifications needed to achieve the goal I want will allow me to implement a PD controller.
 If not, the controller type or experimental goals may need to change.

 Please know that this project is to be within the scope of this course—we are not expecting you to be doing experimentation worthy of journal articles!
 From a course perspective, we want you to gain good exposure to designing and implementing controllers, working with hardware, and understanding and developing the experimental process through your own expertise, though your TAs and course instructor will be available to help you.
 As such, please be aware of the following: